evgenyneu/SigmaSwiftStatistics/README.md

 ### Quantiles

 Collection of nine functions that calculate [sample quantiles](https://en.wikipedia.org/wiki/Quantile) corresponding to the given probability.
-The implementation is the same as in R. The nine functions correspond to the algorithms discussed in [Hyndman and Fan paper (1996)](https://www.jstor.org/stable/2684934).
+This is an implementation of the algorithms described in [Hyndman and Fan paper (1996)](https://www.jstor.org/stable/2684934).

 **Note**: